TerranceN/TNiechciol.ca/README.md

 Website
 =======

-This is my personal website, hosted at TNiechciol.ca.
+This is my personal website, hosted at [TNiechciol.ca](TNiechciol.ca).

-It has been created using apache2 and a program written in Haskell that reads the environment to display the correct page.
+It has been created using apache2 and a program written in [Haskell](http://www.haskell.org/haskellwiki/Haskell) that reads the environment to display the correct page.

 Using a State monad, I have been able to easily write html as Haskell code instead of injecting values into templates.

     -- Note I am using DLists to ensure that string appending is done right assiciatively.
     -- (a ++ (b ++ c) instead of ((a ++ b) ++ c))
-    type Html = StateT DList IO ()
+    -- I know I probably shouldn't use the IO monad here, I will probably split this up later. type Html = StateT (DList Char) IO ()

     uText :: String -> Html
     uText str = modify (\x -> x `append` (fromList str))